U.S. SSN-888 Tigershark class Fast Attack Submarine:

 Payload: Twenty-four (24) cruise missiles total.
 Submarine carries no reloads

 Eight (8) Advanced Decoy Drones: The submarine carries eight advance decoys drones.
-They are a small automated vehicles that creates a false sonar image designed to mimic the submarines sonar signature.
-It has a small propulsion system that can simulate movement (has a maximum speed of 20 knots) and maneuvers.
+They are a small automated vehicles that creates a false sonar image designed to mimic the submarine’s sonar signature.
+It has a small propulsion system that can simulate movement [has a maximum speed of 23.0 mph (20 knots / 37.0 kph)] and maneuvers.
 In addition to be able to be used to decoy torpedoes, they can sometimes be used to trick another vessel while the submarine moves into position.
 If decoys are not destroyed, they can usually be recovered and repaired if they can be retrieved.
-Rifts Earth decoy systems are assumed to not operate against Phase World / Three Galaxies weapon systems due to technological difference.
+Rifts Earth decoys systems are assumed to not be effective against Phase World / Three Galaxies guidance and targeting systems due to technological differences.

 Range: Not applicable.
 Decoys do however have a duration of 30 minutes (120 melee rounds) once launched.